-Oficerski or The House of Army (Офицерски дом) in Bitola, according to its historical and architectural aesthetic values, has the status of monument of culture in Republic of Macedonia.
+“Oficerski” or The House of Army (Офицерски дом) in Bitola, according to its historical and architectural aesthetic values, has the status of a monument of culture in the Republic of Macedonia.

-The construction of the building started in 1909, by Abdul Kerim Pasha and in 1912 the building was covered.
+The construction of the building started in 1909, and in 1912 the building was covered.
 Its construction was completed after the First World War.

 Board for the construction of the Officer Home in Bitola, photographed in front of the construction site in 1909

-Officer’s house was location for Turkish, Serbian, Bulgarian, Yugoslav and Macedonian army.
+Officer’s house was a location for the Turkish, Serbian, Bulgarian, Yugoslav, and Macedonian army.

 Here once the door was opened only for generals and officers and this was the only preserved ballroom in Bitola.